The Leadership Gap No One's Talking About

 They were promoted for what they could do, not for how they could lead.

 But now they’re bottlenecks, burned out, or tuning out.
-Here’s why—and what it’s costing your firm.
+Here’s why, and what it’s costing your firm.

 Dr. Anna Stumpf, leadership coach, holding a tablet and smiling confidently, offering personalized coaching for emotional intelligence development, stress management, and team performance improvement.

 Not a Talent Problem.
-A Transition Problem.

 The Leadership Gap Is Real—And Quietly Undermining Your Smartest People